Rodnorm/blogfolio/README.md

 ## Personal notes

-To get it kicking these are some helpfull commands I've been using: `ng build --pro --base-href "https://<githubUser>.github.io/<repositoryName>"` and then `npx ngh --dir=dist/<projectName> --no-silent`
+To get it kicking these are some helpfull commands I've been using: `ng build --pro --base-href "https://<githubUser>.github.io/<repositoryName>"` and then `npx ngh --dir=dist/<projectName> --no-silent`,  my personal ones for example are `ng build --pro --base-href "https://rodnorm.github.io/blogfolio"` and `npx ngh --dir=dist/blogfolio --no-silent`